tae-tae05/startup/README.md

 ### CSS Deliverable
 For the deliverable, I properly styled the application into its final appearance.
 - Header, footer, and main content body
-- Navigation elements - I dropped underlines, added colors/shadows to help them stand out against the background,
+- Navigation elements - I dropped underlines and added colors/shadows to help them stand out against the background.
+On the projects page, I included a highlight when you cover over a link.
+- Responsive to window sizing - My app looks great on my computer, phone, and ipad.
+Looks good on all different window sizes/devices.
+- Application elements - I added a peach background and used blue as it's complimentary color for contrast.
+- Application text content - I used consistent cursive fonts.
+- Application images - inlcuded an image on the front page to show what the website is about.